This content is for intermediary use only. If you're a mortgage customer, please

 Every case assessed individually

-As well as making our products and criteria more contractor-friendly, all cases are assessed by dedicated underwriters, who will take each case on its merits.
+As well as making our products and criteria more contractor-friendly, all cases are assessed by dedicated underwriters who will take each case on its merits.

 Contractor income is varied and often complex, so the ability to be flexible where a case falls outside lending criteria means our underwriters can say yes to more of your clients.
 Any case that doesn’t meet minimum criteria in a certain area must be strong elsewhere to be considered.

-We can support clients who have been ill or unable to work for a legitimate reason, leading to a one-off gap, for example.
+We can support contractor clients who have been ill or unable to work for a legitimate reason, leading to a one-off gap, for example.
 And we can help those who switch between employed and self-employed contracts or who may not have one year’s accounts aligned to the end of the last tax year.

 Backing first time contractors

+A typical scenario might be, John Thomas, from Stockport, recently moved from employment to self-employment, forming his own company.
 He worked as a town planner for 15 years before recently setting up his own limited company, with his most recent salary being £80,000 per year.
 He now has a new six-month contract in place with a local authority but can’t apply for a mortgage as self-employed, as he has no tax documents or accounts history.

 John has now started his new contract and can provide evidence via remittance slips.
 Therefore, Aldermore is now able to consider his application by assessing the case based on his gross income (using his daily rate).
 John earns £400 a day, so we can consider his remortgage application based on an income of £92,000 a year (calculated as £400 x five days x 46 weeks).